cmdcolin/cmdcolin.github.io/_posts/2022-11-20-the-react-tutorial-i-wish-i-had.md

 }
 ```

-would get converted to this by babel or other jsx transpiler to something like
+would get converted to this by babel or other jsx transpiler:
-this

 ```js
 function HelloWorld() {